mikerkelly87/Godot_FPS_Template/README.md

 #### Picking Up Dropped Weapons
 When you pickup a weapon that was dropped on the ground, the ammo count will be the same as it was when you dropped it.
 To give a better explanation, when you first pickup a weapon from the table it will have an ammo count of 10.
-The animated demo below shows that dropping a weapon with an ammo count of 18, then picking up a new weapon with an ammo count of 10, and then picking back up the weapon on the ground (which had an ammo count of 18), will result in an ammo count of 28.
+The animated demo below shows the player drop a weapon with an ammo count of 18.
+Then the player picks up a new weapon from the table with an ammo count of 10.
+Then the player picks back up the weapon on the ground (which had an ammo count of 18).
+This results in a new ammo count of 28.
 ![Pickup dropped](gifs/Godot_FPS_pickup_dropped_weapon.gif)